 Full payment must be received in the cashier's office in compliance with the payment deadline requirements.
 Postmarks are not a consideration.
 Collin College accepts cash, check, MasterCard, VISA, or Discover payments for the amount of tuition and fee charges on the student account. for student convenience and budgeting, partial payments may be made during the Early Registration period, but full funding MUST be made on or before the Early Registration Payment Deadline date.
 Accounts with outstanding balances are subject to courses being dropped for non-payment.
 American Express is not accepted.)
 Two-party, out-of-state, and/or temporary checks are not accepted.
 Collin College reserves the right to refuse any out of state check, including corporate checks.
 Checks issued by credit card companies are not accepted.
 Collin College may refuse or restrict check payments on any account on which a check payment was not honored by the originating financial institution and/or for any past due balance.
 Payments made by personal check may be processed electronically (ACH).
 We require a valid driver's license of the person signing the check and the student's Campus Wide ID (CWID) number and local address.
 If you prefer not to record the CWID number on the check, please submit payment by cashier's check, money order or, when appropriate, cash (other than "mail-in" or "drop-box" payments).
 College staff will record the CWID number if a student has not done so.
 Students requiring payments from out of state financial accounts should pay by web check.
-Students may also set up authorized uses in the secure payment suite.
+Students may also set up authorized users in the secure payment suite.
 Authorized users may make electronic payments, credit card or web check on authorized student accounts for the tuition and fee charges on the account.

 Pay on-line (recommended and available 24/7)